luongvantuit/cv/README.md

   - As a DevOps person, my task is to install a CI/CD system with the tool Bitbucket pipelines to test and deploy software on AWS and build Terraform modules to deploy Infrastructure to AWS.
   - After the infrastructure issues have stabilized, as a Backend Developer, I participate in building the basic features of the system, designing the database, and providing services around the functions and requirements of the system
   - As a Front End Developer, I support completing the customer-side user interface and interacting with user APIs.
-  - Finally, I completed the functionality of the application for AusVie employees, to update the status of shipping orders and track them.
+  - Finally, I completed the functionality of the application for AusVie employees, to update the status of shipping orders and track them. -->

+**Technology Description**

+- Language: Javascript, Typescript.
+- Framework: NextJS, Strapi.
+- Database: PostgreSQL.
+- CI/CD: Bitbucket Pipeline.
+- IaC: Terraform.
+- AWS: ECS, ECR, RDS, ELB, S3...

 <!-- <div style="display: flex; width: 100%; justify-content: space-between; align-items: center; height: 12px;">
 <p style="font-weight: 700;">Logistics - Backend Developer</p><p style="font-style: italic;">August 2022 - December 2022</p></div>